About Länsförsäkringar Bank

 +46 73 964 12 51

 CFO Länsförsäkringar Bank AB

 +46 73 964 12 79

 +46 8 588 402 90

 The period in brief, Group

-- A number of organisational changes were made during the period whereby operations were transferred from the Parent Company, Länsförsäkringar AB, to the Bank Group.
+- A number of organisational changes were made on 1 January 2017 whereby operations were transferred from the Parent Company, Länsförsäkringar AB, to the Bank Group.
 A total of 116 full-time employees joined the Bank Group.

-- The number of customers with Länsförsäkringar as their primary bank rose 11%.
-The number of bank cards increased 12%.
+- The number of customers with Länsförsäkringar as their primary bank rose 11% and the number of bank cards increased 12%.

 Figures in parentheses pertain to the same period in 2016.